realei/OpenBlog/README.md

 # eAspis

-This is an Open Source Blog based on Wagtail CMS, Bulma, and Vue.js
+"Aspis" is an ancient Greek which means shield.
+The eAspis is an opensource project which protect personal privacy on the internet, expecially for personal photos and videos

 ## Google Kubernetes Engine Configuration